coding-quizzer/scheduler/README.md

 Install dependencies with `npm install`.

+Fork and clone scheduler API from https://github.com/lighthouse-labs/scheduler-api.
+Follow the instructions in the README to set up the database

 ## Starting the app
-Fork and clone scheduler API from https://github.com/lighthouse-labs/scheduler-api.
-Follow the instructions in the README to set up the database and npm start to start the server in normal mode. (npm test error for error mode)
+Start up scheduler-api using npm start to start the server in normal mode.
+(Run npm run error to start the server in error mode)

-Run npm install with the server running to start the app.
+Run npm start with the server running to start the app.
 The app will open automatically in your browser.

 ## Testing
 Run npm test to run jest tests.

 Run npm run storybook to open the storybook.

-Run npm run cypress to open cypress.

 ## Screenshots